ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Stored Procedures Manual.md

 - Does not create or store PSM object in database.
 - Does not return the value of RETURN clause.
-- Unlike the stored procedure, it can use IN, OUT, INOUT BIND variables.
+- Unlike stored procedures, BIND variables for INPUT, OUTPUT, INOUTPUT can be used.

 ```
 iSQL> VAR OUT1 OUTPUT INTEGER;